-Cake decorators design, construct and embellish baked goods.
+Cake decorators design, construct, and embellish baked goods.
 Along with expertise in decorating techniques, this career depends highly on creativity and manual dexterity.
 Cake decorators often work in retail bakeries to create cakes and pastries for all occasions, such as weddings or birthdays.
-In addition to icing, frosting or piping these baked goods, common job duties include providing customer service, tracking supply inventory and maintaining clean work areas.
-This occupation may become stressful when important deadlines hover.
+In addition to icing, frosting, or piping these baked goods, common job duties include providing customer service, tracking supply inventory, and maintaining clean work areas.
+This occupation may become stressful when important deadlines loom.

 |Degree Level||No degree required, though a certificate or associate degree could expand career opportunities|